Daishōhō Kiyohiro: Career

 In the March 2019 tournament in Osaka Daishoho fell just short of a winning record with seven wins against eight losses.
 However he remained in the top division at the same rank when the banzuke was released for the May 2019 tournament.
 In this tournament he secured his first winning record in the top division of 9–6, and was promoted to his highest rank to date of maegashira 9 for the July 2019 tournament.
 He lost to Enhō on the final day to fall to a 6–9 record in July, and a disappointing 5–10 score in September saw him fall to maegashira 15 for the November tournament.

 Daishōhō lost his top division status after the November 2019 tournament.
 After the September 2020 tournament he was demoted from jūryō to makushita.
 After three tournaments in makushita he returned to the jūryō division after the March 2021 tournament.
 He returned to the top division in March 2023.
 In August of the same year, he was the heaviest makuuchi wrestler at 198 kg, just behind Mitoryū who was the heaviest active sekitori.

+Daishōhō announced his retirement in February 2026, just after a final tournament in the sandanme division where he had recorded a negative score.
+At his retirement press conference, he told reporters that during the November 2025 tournament he had aggravated a back injury that he suffered in January of that year, and decided to retire after his back was not getting better.
+He will not remain with the Sumo Association as a coach, saying that he intended to remain in Japan and work as an importer and seller of Mongolian clothing and products through a company run by his Japanese wife.

+In July 2026, Daishōhō signed a non-exclusive representation agreement with the sumo entertainment agency Sumo Man.

+Personal life

+Daishōhō is married to a Japanese wife and has three sons.
+As of his retirement in February 2026, he was intending to seek permanent residency in Japan.

 Fighting style

-Daishōhō is a yotsu-sumo wrestler, preferring grappling techniques to pushing and thrusting.
-His most common winning kimarite is a straightforward yori kiri, or force out, and he uses a migi-yotsu grip on the mawashi or belt, with his right hand inside and left hand outside his opponent's arms.
+Daishōhō was a yotsu-sumo wrestler, preferring grappling techniques to pushing and thrusting.
+He used a migi-yotsu grip on the mawashi, with his right hand inside and left hand outside his opponent's arms.
+His most common winning technique was a straightforward yorikiri, or frontal force out.
+Other common techniques included the basic oshidashi (frontal push out) as well as hatakikomi (slap down).